 Personal Trainers And Smoking

-Did they really think it would not matter to their clients?
+Did they honestly think it would not matter to their clients?

 I've always felt fitness and personal training was a big tent, with room for many people.
 Fitness trainers come in all shapes and sizes.
 It doesn't matter if the person is a little overweight, has a physical disability or even has a criminal record.